ibm-cloud-docs/activity-tracker/reuse_resource_definitions.md

 {:important: .important}
 {:note: .note}

-# Reusing definitions of LogDNA resources
+# Reusing definitions of resources
 {: #reuse_resource_definitions}

 To avoid recreating definitions of views, boards, parsing templates, and exclusion rules, you can export these resources from a {{site.data.keyword.at_full}} instance as a JSON file.
 Then, you can import the definitions into other logging instances.